tadesouaiaia/bridgePRS-website/docs/req_mac.md

 # Mac specific issues

-## Plink: Developer Cannot Be Verified
+Mac security will not initially allow plink to run and will flag this error

 ![Screenshot](img/mac_plink.png)

-If you see this error, **Do not click: Move To Trash**.
+**Do not click: Move To Trash**.

 Instead click on the top right hand corner of the box, or stop running BridgePRS and follow these instructions to give your system permission to call plink from BridgePRS.
 After doing so you should be aware that if you have moved plink to the trash that you will have to recover it and place it in it's original directory ("src/Python/Xtra").
 Additionally, empty files created by a failed attempt to run plink can cause problems if BridgePRS tries to recover your progress.

 !!! help "Restarting a bridgePRS run"
     You can avoid this problem by manually deleting your output directory and starting over, or by using the restart flag: